 - Leave the contact person's information with the nurse.
-All other family and friends must call the contact person to receive information on the patient's progress. - Family may stay with the patient until he/she goes for surgery.
-Take patient's belongings home and bring them back after surgery. - Heart surgery usually takes 4-6 hours and sometimes longer.
-Family members are encouraged to go home or the place they are staying. - The surgeon will call the contact person after surgery.
-Family members may come to the hospital about one hour after getting the call from the surgeon.
-No more than two visitors in CVU. - Avoid calling CVU or 3NW between 7:00-9:30 am and 7:00-9:30 pm. - Limit visitors.
+All other family and friends must call the contact person to receive information on the patient's progress. - Family may stay with the patient until they go for surgery.
+Take patient's belongings home and bring them back after surgery. - Heart surgery usually takes 4-6 hours but can be much longer.
+Family members are encouraged to go home or the place they are staying. - The surgeon will call the contact person immediately after surgery.
+Family members may come to visit typically several hours after getting the call from the surgeon.
+No more than two visitors in CVU. - Avoid calling CVU or 3NW between 6:00 09:30 am and 6:00-09:30 pm. - Limit visitors.
 This helps the patient get enough rest.
-The best time for a visit is the meal time.
+The best time for a visit is the mealtime.
 Overnight family stays are discouraged.